Connecting man and nature.

 Japanese architecture

-The new Takenaka Carpentry Tools Museum will be built at the foot of Mount Rokko in Kobe.
-Although it is close to Shin-Kobe Station on the Shinkansen, it is a green location.
-The building has a low presence on the first floor above the ground and two floors below ground, leaving the tea room on the site, and cutting down trees to a minimum.
-It's like an oasis surrounded by forests, even though it's in the city.
+The new Takenaka Carpentry Tools Museum is built at the foot of Mt.
+Rokko in Kobe.
+Although it is close to Shinkansen Shin-Kobe Station, it is a green location.
+The building has a low presence on the ground floor and two basement floors, leaving the tea room on the site, and cutting down trees to a minimum.
+Although it is in the city, it is Venue like an oasis surrounded by forests.

-In the transparent glass lobby on the ground floor, there are wooden tables and chairs made by local woodworkers.
-On the sea side, you can relax the newly created Japanese garden of Karesansui, and on the mountain side, you can enjoy the magnificent mountains of Mt.
+In the transparent glass lobby on the ground floor, there is a wooden table and chair made by local woodworkers.
+You can relax in the newly created Japanese garden of Karesansui on the sea side, and on the mountain side you can enjoy the magnificent mountains of Mt.
 Rokko.
-A large courtyard has been set up in the underground space to capture the natural light and the relaxation of the four seasons.
+A large courtyard has been set up to incorporate the light of nature and the relaxation of the four seasons into the underground space.

-This is a museum for enjoying tools, but I also want to be a place for Japanese people to inherit the spirit of manufacturing that has been cherished since ancient times.
-We hope that you will enjoy the architecture of "wa" as an entity that softly connects people and nature, not a symbolic and self-assertion architecture.
+This is a museum for enjoying tools, but I also hope to be a place for Japanese people to inherit the spirit of manufacturing that they have cherished for a long time.
+We hope that you will enjoy the architecture of "Japanese" as an entity that softly connects people and nature, not a symbolic and strong self-assertion architecture.